Flashfoodco/code-styles/javascript/README.md

 ## Contributing

 ESLint configurations are split up into JavaScript and TypeScript specific files.
 Both extend from the `_common.js` file, so any shared configs could go there.

+## Publishing

+Increment the version inside `package.json` and merge a PR into the trunk branch.
+Github actions will automatically publish to the GPR.